Curriculum Detail - Grade 6

 • Humanities 6

-• Explore the forms of government, the rights and responsibilities of rulers and the relationships with those they govern by diving into ancient Greece, Rome, Egypt and West Africa
+• Understand the forms of government, the rights and responsibilities of rulers and the relationships with those they govern by diving into ancient Greece, Rome, Egypt and West Africa

 • Trace how political and social change arise, focusing on climate change and its impact on human geography